-I sensed the stress in my 12 year olds voice when the polisi started whistling.
+I sensed the stress in my 12 year olds voice when the Polisi started whistling.
 ‘Dad we need to stop’.
-I sensed the stress when I jumped back on the bike and accompanied the Polisi back to his corner office.
+I ran away on my 50cc scooter and then I got caught, stopped and accompanied back to the police stop.
+I sensed the stress of my daughter when I jumped back on the bike and accompanied the Polisi back to his corner office.
+As we drove back.
 I told her to grab my wallet and empty the contents into her undies.
 I’m all about being a good example for my kids but I have a weakness.
-I have a few actually I’m close to 40 years old now but I haven’t grown up much, I’m old but I’m very immature, this is fun.
-It was funny when I went into the police office and my daughter walked off the opposite direction walking like a cowboy.
-She had in her undies the proceeds from a pool I had built in Australia, and the proceeds from a sale of a computer.
-If you can’t picture that, imagine me trying not to smile in the Polisi office.
+I have a few actually, I’m old but I’m very immature, this is fun.
+It was funny when I went into the police office and my daughter walked off in the opposite direction walking like a cowboy.
+She had in her pants a lot of money.
+If you can’t picture that, imagine me trying not to smile in the Polisi office as I was interviewed.

 I’m all about teaching my kids through example.
 Talk is cheap.
 BUT this is not like the smoking parent telling his kids not to smoke.
 Among many things I want to teach my kids, I want them to respect authority.
-This is different, I can’t share that lesson here in this country, not right now anyway.
+I can’t share that lesson here in this country, not right now anyway.
+This is a well travelled parent navigating their way through a cultural time bomb.
 This is a dad who is about to get a fine, for which there will be no receipt, a kind of open your wallet and see how much money you got, type of fine.
-The kind of fine you get when you are in Bali, just because, and it was about to go down.
+The kind of fine you get when you are in Bali, just because that is what sometimes happens on this side of the world.

-The people of Bali are beautiful and I’m grateful for every experience.
-Good, bad and funny.
 Today as I sit in Singapore having left Bali just a few days ago, I can’t help but feel like a part of me was left in Bali.
-Perhaps it was left with my lost Jandals, my scooter, my surf board the pools or the beaches.
-Perhaps part of me was left with the Polisi.
+Perhaps it was, perhaps part of me was left with the Polisi.
+Bali Love.
+J